law-amending-pleadings-under TRCP | amendements prior to trial, summary judgment hearing | 7-day rule |

 surprise to the opposite party; provided, that any pleadings, responses or pleas offered for filing within seven

-days of the date of trial or thereafter, or after such time as may be ordered by the judge under Rule 166, shall be
+days of the date of trial or thereafter, or after such time as may be ordered by the judge under Rule 166, shall

-that such filing will operate as a surprise to the opposite party.
+showing that such filing will operate as a surprise to the opposite party.

 Tex.
 R. Civ.
 P. 63.
 A summary judgment hearing is a trial for purposes of rule 63.
 Wheeler v.
-Yettie Kersting Mem'l
+Yettie Kersting

-Hosp., 761 S.W.2d 785, 787 (Tex.
+Mem'l Hosp., 761 S.W.2d 785, 787 (Tex.
 App.--Houston [1st Dist.]
 1988, writ denied); see Sosa v.
 Cent.
-Power & Light,
+Power

-909 S.W.2d 893, 895 (Tex.
-1995) (applying rule 63 to amendment filed before summary judgment hearing).
-In
+& Light, 909 S.W.2d 893, 895 (Tex.
+1995) (applying rule 63 to amendment filed before summary judgment

-matter of law.
+judgment as a matter of law.
 Tex.
 R. Civ.
 P. 166a(c) (emphasis added).

 Although subject to the first requirement of rule 63 that an amendment must be made "at such time as not to